 The Low Rise Medium Density Housing Code (The Code) was introduced into NSW in July 2018.
-Willoughby Council is one of 50 local government areas which have been deferred until 1 July 2019.
-The reason for the request was to assess the potential impacts of the implementation of the new Code on infrastructure and affordable rental housing provision.
+Willoughby Council is one of 50 local government areas for which the commencement of the Code has been deferred until 1 July 2020.
+The reason for the request to defer the introduction to the Code was to assess the potential impacts of the implementation of the new Code on infrastructure and affordable housing provision.

 Currently, Council permits dual occupancies in the R2 Low Density Residential zone.
 Subdivision of such dual occupancies is not permitted until 5 years after the issue of a final occupation certificate.
 The reason for this restriction is to provide a supply of local rental accommodation.
 Under complying development, a subdivision can be permitted at the time of consent and therefore this would clearly have the effect of reducing the supply of local rental accommodation.
-The impact of this loss of private rental needs to be further investigated.
-It is proposed that further research be carried out during the exhibition of the Housing Strategy in order to establish how this type of accommodation is being used in the 5 year period prior to subdivision being required.